s214680/02450_project/README.md

 Project Start Date: 2023-08-29

 Authors: Emma Louise Blair (BSc.
 Electrical Engineering Student), Cheng-Liang Lu (MSc.
 Human-Centered Artificial Intelligence), Jennifer Fortuny I Zhan (MSc.
 Bioinformatics and Systems Biology)

+At least 500.

+We can choose to randomize and get a subset or we can got by a specific category (fx unmarried women).